lukmanr/CLVPipelines/README.md

 - Cloud Storage
 - AutoML Tables (beta)

-Before you begin the environment setup [enable the corresponding APIs](https://cloud.google.com/apis/docs/enable-disable-apis) for your GCP project.
+Before you begin the environment setup, [enable the corresponding APIs](https://cloud.google.com/apis/docs/enable-disable-apis) for your GCP project.

 ## Configuring Kubeflow Pipelines
 Use [Cloud Shell](https://cloud.google.com/shell/) to install and configure Kubeflow Pipelines on GKE.